-As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(u) of Regulation S-K, we are required to disclose the ratio of our median employee's annual total compensation to the annual total compensation of our principal executive officer.
+As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(u) of Regulation S-K, we are required to disclose the ratio of our median employee's annual total compensation to the annual total compensation of our principal Executive Officer.

 The purpose of this disclosure is to provide a measure of the equitability of pay within our company.
 We believe our compensation philosophy and process yield an equitable result for all of our employees.
-During fiscal 2021, the principal executive officer of Celldex was our Chief Executive Officer, Anthony S. Marucci.
-For 2021, the annual total compensation, using the same methodology we use for our named executive officers as set forth in the summary compensation table, for Mr. Marucci was \$6,045,894, and for our median employee was \$195,006, resulting in an estimated pay ratio of 31 to 1.
+During fiscal 2022, the principal Executive Officer of Celldex was our Chief Executive Officer, Anthony S. Marucci.
+For 2022, the annual total compensation, using the same methodology we use for our Named Executive Officers as set forth in the summary compensation table, for Mr. Marucci was \$5,401,283, and for our median employee was \$194,578, resulting in an estimated pay ratio of 28 to 1.

 In accordance with Item 402(u) of Regulation S-K, we identified the median employee by (i) determining our employee population as of December 31, 2021 (including all full-time, part-time, salaried, hourly, and seasonal employees, but excluding Mr. Marucci), (ii) calculating the total compensation for each employee for fiscal 2021 by aggregating (A) annual base salary for salaried employees (or hourly rate multiplied by expected annual work schedule, for hourly employees), (B) the bonus for 2021, and (C) the estimated accounting value of any equity awards granted during 2021, and (iii) ranking this compensation measure for our employees from lowest to highest.
+We do not believe that there has been any change in our employee population or employee compensation arrangements for fiscal 2022 that would result in a significant change to our pay ratio disclosure.
+As such, and as permitted by Item 402(u) of Regulation S-K, we are using the same median employee for our pay ratio disclosure that we identified for our pay ratio disclosure for fiscal 2021.